ebailey78/shinyBS/README.md

 I have most of the functionality that I intend to release with shinyBS 0.50 working now and am now working primarily on testing and documentation.
-I hope to have the new version on CRAN by the end of February 2015.
+I hope to have the new version on CRAN in the first half of March 2015.

 Features that will remain in version 0.5 include: